DQRM of E44OM

 Colin Butler, M6BOY, is the host of the ICQ Podcast, a weekly radio show about Amateur Radio.
 Contact him at info@icqpodcast.com.

-In this episode, we join Martin Butler M1MRB, Martin Rothwell (M0SGL), Frank Howell (K4FMH), Edmund Spicer (M0MNG) and Leslie Butterfields (G0CIB) to discuss the latest Amateur / Ham Radio news.
-Colin Butler (M6BOY) rounds up the news in brief, and the episode's feature is Kit Building Advice.
+In this episode, we join Martin Butler M1MRB, Dan Romanchik KB6NU, Caryn Eve Murray KD2GUT, Edmund Spicer M0MNG, and Ed Durrant DD5LP to discuss the latest Amateur / Ham Radio news.
+Colin Butler (M6BOY) rounds up the news in brief, and the episode's feature is Q&A Plus.

-We would like to thank Denny Morrison (GM1BAN) and our monthly and annual subscription donors for keeping the podcast advert free.
+We would like to thank Simon Wilton (G7HCD) and our monthly and annual subscription donors for keeping the podcast advert free.
 To donate, please visit - http://www.icqpodcast.com/donate

 Colin Butler, M6BOY, is the host of the ICQ Podcast, a weekly radio show about Amateur Radio.
 Contact him at info@icqpodcast.com.